greenspangle/LIN7077_Humanities/announcements/Learning objectives.md

 Programming is a practical activity.

-Therefore, to become a decent programmer, you must practice.
+To become a fluent programmer, you must practice.

-Your physical presence and active participation in lectures is therefore essential.
+Your physical presence and active participation in lectures and workshops is therefore essential.

 ## Learning Materials